bobymoby/nixos/README.md

 # Known issues

--   command-not-found might not work even after running setup-scripts. https://github.com/NixOS/nixpkgs/issues/171054
+-   command-not-found is not supported for flakes.
+As a workaround, channels are used for the first build. https://github.com/NixOS/nixpkgs/issues/171054
--   X sometimes hangs after suspend and closes all windows. https://github.com/NVIDIA/open-gpu-kernel-modules/issues/472
+-   Session sometimes hangs after suspend. https://github.com/NVIDIA/open-gpu-kernel-modules/issues/472
--   Chromium-based/Electron apps have problems with resizing. https://github.com/hyprwm/Hyprland/issues/6552 https://github.com/hyprwm/Hyprland/issues/1462
+-   Electron-based apps have problems with resizing. https://github.com/hyprwm/Hyprland/issues/6552 https://github.com/hyprwm/Hyprland/issues/1462
 -   Gruvbox theme nixpkgs package does not provide some of the themes. https://github.com/NixOS/nixpkgs/issues/323833
--   Wifi sometimes does not work after using windows due to a windows issue.
+-   Wifi sometimes does not work after using windows due to a windows issue/optimization.
 -   easyeffects sometimes hangs
 -   btop hangs on suspend

+# Useful commands

+-   `nh os switch`
+-   `nh home switch`
+-   `nh ... -u`
+-   `nix flake lock --update-input nixpkgs --update-input home-manager`

 # Options